mandomal/mandomal.github.io/content/posts/lecture_summarizing/index.md

 # Summarizing University Lectures with OpenAI

-lectures suck
+Lectures suck.
-you can always find better information for a topic these days but what if you're actually taking a class for a grade?
+You can always find better information for a topic these days, but what if you're actually taking a class for a grade?
 You have to invest time into watching a teacher terribly explain something or briefly mentioning something that is actually rather important for you to study.

 We can leverage OpenAI's technology to help us extract the information within any lecture.